shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

     hand_commander.run_named_trajectory(trajectory)

-    # If you want to send the trajectory to the controller without using the planner, you can use:
+    # If you want to send the trajectory to the controller without using the planner, you can use the unsafe method:
     hand_commander.run_named_trajectory_unsafe(trajectory)

 move_to_joint_value_target_unsafe
-run_joint_trajectory_unsafe

 Check if a plan is valid and execute it
 ~~~~~~~~~~~~~~~~~~~